AidanShipperley/PPO-LibTorch/README.md

     ```

 4. Configure the Linux Release build by running the following.

+    > Usage: `./build-linux.sh CUDA_PATH CMAKE_PREFIX_PATH [delete]`
-    1. Set `-DCUDAToolkit_ROOT` to the root directory of your CUDA Toolkit.
+    1. Set `CUDA_PATH` to the root directory of your CUDA Toolkit.
 On Ubuntu, this should be located at `/usr/local/cuda-XX.x/`
-    2. Set `-DCMAKE_PREFIX_PATH` to the root directory of your Libtorch installation.
+    2. Set `CMAKE_PREFIX_PATH` to the root directory of your Libtorch installation.
 This should be the parent directory containing your `/bin` and `/lib64` folders.

     ```bash
-    cmake --preset linux-release \
-    -DCUDAToolkit_ROOT=/usr/local/cuda-12.6 \
-    -DCMAKE_PREFIX_PATH=/home/runner/work/PPO-LibTorch/PPO-LibTorch/libtorch/libtorch
-    ```

-5. Navigate into the release build directory:
-    ```bash
-    cd ./build/linux-release/
-    ```

-6. Compile the release binary and link the executable:
-    ```bash
-    cmake --build . --config Release
+    ./build-linux.sh "/usr/local/cuda-12.6" "/home/runner/work/PPO-LibTorch/PPO-LibTorch/libtorch/libtorch" delete
     ```

 ### Testing Your Build